flythereddflagg/flythereddflagg.github.io/python_book/docs/05-Comments.md

 Author      : Mark Redd
 Version     : 1.0
 Description :
 It is common to have a header at the top of your file that has the filename, author and a general description of the program in the file.
 This space may also be used to include pertient data about the software such as its version number or the date it was last modified.
-In many cases this header may be long and detailed depending on the intent of the programmer.
+In many cases, this header may be long and detailed depending on the intent of the programmer.
 This header is commonly called a "documentation string" or a "doc string".

 For the purposes of this book, we will not worry about having headers in our code until we tackle some larger, more complex problems but it's good to know that these things exist.
 '''

+'''
-'''Single line comments that explain code should be in one of two places:'''
+Single line comments that explain code should be in one of two places:
+'''

-# This comment explains the line below
+# By convention, this comment explains the next
-# The comment may be here at the end of the line as well if space permits
+# line of code below it.
+The comment may be at
+# the end of the line as well if space permits
-print("Here are some words") # here is an end-of-line comment
+print("Here are some words") # an end-of-line comment

 # If needed, the comment may span
 # multiple lines.
 In any case, the comment